How to Calculate the Upper Control Limit with a Formula in Excel – 4 Steps

 Determining average of sample data to find upper control limit with formula

-Note: We have used fixed cell reference in the formula so that we can copy it without changing it.
-Simply, press Alt + F4 to make a cell reference fixed.
+Note: A fixed cell reference was used in the formula.
+Press Alt + F4 to make a cell reference fixed.

 Using Fill Handle to copy formula